revbayes/revbayes.github.io/tutorials/tefbd/index.md

 topology is not included in the `mnModel` monitor (because it is not numerical), we will use `mnFile` to write the tree to file by specifying our `pruned_tree` variable in the arguments.
-Remember, we are monitoring the tree with nuisance taxa pruned out (section [Monitoring Parameters of Interest using Deterministic Nodes](#subsub:Exercise-FBD-DetNodes)).
+Remember, we are monitoring the tree with nuisance taxa pruned out (see [Monitoring Parameters of Interest using Deterministic Nodes](#subsub:Exercise-FBD-DetNodes)).

     monitors[mni++] = mnFile(filename="output/bears.trees", printgen=10, pruned_tree)